 Nick Baines was previously Bishop of Bradford (2011-14), and before that was Bishop of Croydon (in the Diocese of Southwark).
 He read German and French at Bradford University and, before ordination, worked for four years as a Russian linguist at GCHQ.

-Bishop Nick represented the Archbishop of Canterbury at international faith conferences and is the English Co-chair of the Meissen Commission which develops relationships between the Church of England and the Evangelical Church in Germany.
-He also preaches regularly at conferences in Germany – in German.
-In 2013 he was the first Englishman to be invited to preach to 130,000 people at the closing service of the biennial Kirchentag which was broadcast live on German TV.
+Nick became a member of the House of Lords in 2014.
+He has represented the Archbishop of Canterbury at international faith conferences and recently stood down after 11 years as the English Co-chair of the Meissen Commission which develops relationships between the Church of England and the Protestant Church in Germany.
+He also preaches regularly at conferences in Germany — in German.

 He has a keen interest in music, literature, art, film, theatre and football.
 He’s married to Linda (a health visitor and artist) and they have three adult children: Richard, Melanie and Andrew, and three grandchildren.